 The group was active in Great Britain during the beginning of the 20th century and included amongst others Virginia Woolf, Leonard Woolf, E.M.
 Forster, Lytton Strachey, John Maynard Keynes, Duncan Grant, Vanessa Bell, Clive Bell and Roger Fry.
-The exhibition Bloomsbury Spirit is based on the group’s boldness, optimism and anti-authoritarian approach and inspires new ways of thinking.
-To showcase their inclusive modernism, the creative range of painting, photography, interior design, textiles, patterns, literature, furniture design, books, graphics, dance, garden art and fashion is represented.
+The exhibition Bloomsbury Spirit was based on the group’s boldness, optimism and anti-authoritarian approach and inspires new ways of thinking.
+To showcase their inclusive modernism, the creative range of painting, photography, interior design, textiles, patterns, literature, furniture design, books, graphics, dance, garden art and fashion was represented.

 The group consisted of a loose collection of authors, artists, politicians, economists, historians, critics and mathematicians.
 At first, they were just friends and students, but later on they broke through as their time’s new thinkers.
 The members loathed heroism and authority.
 For them, modernism meant that old and new could be put together in any conceivable patterns and combinations.
 They celebrated imagination, feeling and creation without rejecting reason.